DevExpress-Examples/out-of-maintenance-how-to-specify-a-map-projection-t232940/Readme.md

 <!-- default badges end -->
 <!-- default file list -->

-# How to specify a map projection
+# Chart for WinForms - How to Specify a Map Projection

 This example demonstrates how to specify a map projection that is used to display geographical data for a Map Control.
-## Files to Look at
+## Files to Review

 * **[Form1.cs](./CS/MapProjections/Form1.cs) (VB: [Form1.vb](./VB/MapProjections/Form1.vb))**
 <!-- default file list end -->